gregvanl/vscode-docs/blogs/2019/wsl/part2/linux-wsl-vscode2.md

 * [Windows Subsystem for Linux documentation](https://docs.microsoft.com/windows/wsl/install-win10)

 Finally, if you really want to supercharge your Windows dev box, try out the new [Windows Terminal](https://devblogs.microsoft.com/commandline/introducing-windows-terminal)!

+## Stay tuned

+Look for "Linux development with WSL and VS Code" Part 3 coming soon, which will have development tips and tricks on working with multiple Linux distros, switching between Linux and Windows folders, and changing the default shell.

 HappyCoding